Varicose Veins

 What is Covidien Vein Ablation?

 Covidien Vein Ablation is an in-office procedure that uses radiofrequency waves to close the damaged vein and send blood into the healthy veins.
-By closing the damaged veins, the pressure on the dialted veins is reduced and the varicosities go away.
+By closing the damaged veins, the pressure on the dilated veins is reduced and the varicosities go away.

 During the procedure, a needle in inserted and a catheter is placed in the vein to treat the vein with radiofrequency waves and close it.